courageousillumination/starterpack/README.md

 # StarterPack

-Starter pack is an expansible tool for creating new software projects.
+Starter pack is an extensible tool for creating new software projects.

+Run the current script at src/scripts/startepack.ts